mcanouil/awesome-quarto/README.md

 - [Documentation website from Jupyter Notebook](https://github.com/aeturrell/skimpy) - Quarto used to generate a website from a Jupyter notebook containing Python module documentation.
 - [Program Evaluation for Public Service (course)](https://github.com/andrewheiss/evalf22.classes.andrewheiss.com) - Website for graduate-level course on program evaluation and causal inference using R, built with Quarto.
 - [Bioconductor Community Blog](https://github.com/Bioconductor/biocblog) - A Quarto Blog for Bioconductor community.
+- [R for Social Scientists workshop](https://github.com/pittmethods/r4ss) - A Quarto website for a workshop which includes Quarto Reveal JS presentations embedded in it.

 ### Book formats